-The Company adopted the modified prospective application of SFAS 123(R), "Share-Based Payment", for all options and warrants issued to employees and directors during the first quarter ended September 30, 2006.
+The Company adopted the modified prospective application of SFAS 123(R), "Share-Based Payment" ("SFAS 123(R)"), for all options and warrants issued to employees and directors during the first quarter ended September 30, 2006.

-In an effort to advance the interests of the Company and its shareholders, the Company adopted and the shareholders approved the Company's 2007 Long-Term Incentive Plan (the "Plan") to provide incentives to certain eligible employees who contribute significantly to the strategic and long-term performance objectives and growth of the Company.
+In an effort to advance the interests of the Company and its shareholders, the Company adopted and the shareholders approved the Company's 2007 Long-Term Incentive Plan (the "Plan"), effective November 21, 2006, to provide incentives to certain eligible employees who contribute significantly to the strategic and long-term performance objectives and growth of the Company.
 A maximum of 6,000,000 shares of the Company's common stock can be issued under the Plan in connection with the grant of awards.
-Awards to purchase 4,649,321 shares have been granted pursuant to the Plan to various employees, officers, directors and Scientific Advisory Board ("SAB") members at prices between \$0.19 and \$3.47 per share, vesting over one to three-year periods.
+Awards to purchase common stock have been granted pursuant to the Plan and are outstanding to various employees, officers, directors and Scientific Advisory Board ("SAB") members at prices between \$0.19 and \$3.47 per share, vesting over one- to three-year periods.
 Awards expire in accordance with the terms of each award and the shares subject to the award are added back to the Plan upon expiration of the award.
-Awards outstanding as of December 31, 2007, net of expirations, totals awards to purchase 1,437,935 shares of the Company's common stock.
+Awards outstanding as of March 31, 2008, net of awards expired, is for the purchase of 3,344,365 shares of the Company's common stock.

-Options granted prior to the adoption of the Plan were terminated and new options on substantially identical terms and provisions (i.e., identical number of underlying shares, exercise price, vesting schedule, and expiration date as the original options) were granted under the Plan.
+Options granted prior to November 21, 2006, the effective date of the Plan, were terminated and new options on substantially identical terms and provisions (i.e., identical number of underlying shares, exercise price, vesting schedule, and expiration date as the original options) were granted under the Plan.
 As no modifications to the terms and provisions of the previously granted options occurred, the Company accounted for the related compensation expense under SFAS 123(R) as it did prior to the effective date of the Plan.

 In certain circumstances, the Company issued common stock for invoiced services, to pay creditors and in other similar situations.
-In accordance with Emerging Issues Task Force ("EITF") Issue 96-18, payments in equity instruments to non-employees for goods or services are accounted for by the fair value method, which relies on the valuation of the service at the date of the transaction, or public stock sales price, whichever is more reliable as a measurement.
+In accordance with Emerging Issues Task Force ("EITF") Issue No. 96-18, payments in equity instruments to non-employees for goods or services are accounted for by the fair value method, which relies on the valuation of the service at the date of the transaction, or public stock sales price, whichever is more reliable as a measurement.

-Compensation expense was calculated using the fair value method during the three and six month periods ended December 31, 2007 and 2006 using the Black-Scholes option pricing model.
-The following assumptions were used for options and warrants granted during the three and six month periods ended December 31, 2007:
+Compensation expense was calculated using the fair value method during the three and nine month periods ended March 31, 2008 and 2007 using the Black-Scholes option pricing model.
+The following assumptions were used for options and warrants granted during the three and nine month periods ended March 31, 2008:

-- 1. risk-free interest rate of between 3.84 and 4.26 percent in the three and six month period ended December 31, 2007, respectively; - 2. dividend yield of -0- percent; - 3. expected life of 2 6 years in fiscal 2007; and - 4. a volatility factor of the expected market price of the Company's common stock of 74 percent for the three and six month periods ended December 31, 2007.
+- 1. risk-free interest rate of between 2.80 and 3.91 percent in the three month period ended March 31, 2008 and between 2.80 and 4.26 percent in the nine month period ended March 31, 2008; - 2. dividend yield of -0- percent; - 3. expected life of 5 6 years in fiscal 2008; and - 4. a volatility factor of the expected market price of the Company's common stock of 74 percent for the three and nine month periods ended March 31, 2008.